-A flow chart for the procedures to be followed during emergency breaching is provided in Figure 3.
+A flow chart for the procedures to be followed during emergency breaching is provided in Figure 2.
 Such breachings should be undertaken in the swiftest manner possible.
 In most cases the Disaster Risk Department of the local municipality will be the responsible authority but for the Heuningnes estuary this will most likely be CapeNature.
-While breaching should be conducted according to an approved Mouth Maintenance Management Plan, some of the general breaching principals may be waivered under such emergency conditions to ensure an expedient breaching.
+While breaching should be conducted according to an Estuary Mouth Management Plan Mouth and an approved Mouth Maintenance Plan, some of the general breaching principals may be waivered under such emergency conditions to ensure an expedient breaching.